 Donnelley Financial Solutions, Inc. and subsidiaries ("DFIN" or the "Company") is a leading global provider of innovative software and technology-enabled financial regulatory and compliance solutions.
 The Company provides regulatory filing and deal solutions via its software, technology-enabled services and print and distribution solutions to public and private companies, mutual funds and other regulated investment firms, to serve its clients' regulatory and compliance needs.
-DFIN helps its clients comply with applicable regulations where and how they want to work in a digital world, providing numerous solutions tailored to each client's precise needs.
+DFIN helps its clients comply with applicable regulations where and how they want to work in a digital world, providing numerous solutions tailored to each client's precise business needs.
 The prevailing trend is toward clients choosing to utilize the Company's software solutions, in conjunction with its tech-enabled services, to meet their document and filing needs, while at the same time shifting away from physical print and distribution of documents, except for when it is still regulatorily required or requested by investors.

 The Company serves its clients' regulatory and compliance needs throughout their respective life cycles.
 For its capital markets clients, the Company offers solutions that allow companies to comply with U.S. Securities and Exchange Commission ("SEC") regulations and support their corporate financial transactions and regulatory/financial reporting through the use of digital document creation and online content management tools; filing agent services, where applicable; solutions to facilitate clients' communications with their investors; and virtual data rooms and other deal management solutions.
-For investment companies, including mutual fund, insurance-investment and alternative investment companies, the Company provides solutions for creating, compiling and filing regulatory communications as well as solutions for investors designed to improve the access to and accuracy of their investment information.
+For investment companies including mutual fund, insurance-investment and alternative clients, the Company provides solutions that allow investment companies to comply with SEC regulations and support financial and regulatory reporting through the Company provides use of content management and technology-enabled solutions for creating, compiling and filing regulatory communications as well as digital-driven solutions for investors designed distributing content to improve the access to and accuracy of their investment information. investors.